 - Sensitivity to Temperature: If you are experiencing pain in your teeth immediately during or after drinking or eating something cold or hot, you may have tooth sensitivity.
 This may mean that your tooth enamel has worn down and your tooth’s dentin, where all your nerves lie, is exposed.
 You need to protect your nerves from extreme temperatures by using a toothpaste made for sensitive teeth.

 - Damaged Fillings: Dental fillings help protect the vulnerable parts of your tooth.
 When these are damaged, these sensitive parts of your teeth are exposed to bacteria, food particles, and extreme temperatures.
-This can result in either a dull, aching pain, or a sharp, piercing pain.
-If you have a damaged filling, you need to visit your dentist immediately to have it fixed, otherwise it could permanently damage your tooth.
+This can result in either dull, aching pain or sharp, piercing pain.
+If you have a damaged filling, you need to visit your dentist immediately to have it fixed, otherwise, it could permanently damage your tooth.